 (13.4) GOAL COUNT & UNUSUAL CIRCUMSTANCES (DEFLECTIONS, ETC.)

 These definitions provide a basis for a safe competition and an enjoyable experience for all players.
-We appreciate your input; if you have comments, additions or corrections, please e-mail us on the world wide web at http://www.californiafamilyfitness.com/sports/adult-soccer.
+We appreciate your input; if you have comments, additions or corrections, please e-mail us at firstname.lastname@example.org.
 The following explanations of some common terms are general, not technical; they are intended to be helpful to players and coaches.
 After you finish reading, have a great game!